-Mr. Monfort received his bachelor’s degree in political science in 2002 from San Diego State University, where he was named to the Dean’s list.
-He later attended California Western School of Law, where he was a finalist in the 2003 Oral Appellate Advocacy Competition.
-Mr. Monfort was a recipient of the Dean’s Scholarship at California Western and earned his J.D. in 2005.
+Prior to joining Michel and Associates in 2007, Mr. Monfort received his bachelor’s degree in political science from San Diego State University.
+He earned his J.D. from California Western School of Law, where he was a finalist in the 2003 Oral Appellate Advocacy Competition and a recipient of the Dean’s Scholarship.